 What is an Anode?

-An anode is a negative electrode and one of the essential parts of a battery.
+An anode is a negative electrode (or negative terminal) and one of the essential parts of a battery.
 The anode is usually made of a metal that oxidizes and sends electrons to the cathode (the positive electrode).
 This electrochemical reaction produces electrons (i.e., electricity).

 How Does an Anode Work?

-An anode is an oxidizing metal, such as zinc or lithium, which means it loses electrons.
+An anode is an oxidizing metal, such as zinc or lithium, which means it loses electrons, making it negatively charged.
 It resides in an electrolyte solvent and slowly erodes as electrons move along a conductor to the cathode.

 The conductor (whether a metal wire or tube) is how we access the electricity the anode makes and, ultimately, how a battery powers electronic devices.
 Once the anode completely erodes, the battery dies (or loses charge).